Degeneration of smelling ability

 I don’t mean to make an excuse my taste, but our smelling sense has been most degrading among human five senses.
 Once human beings had more than 800 olfactory receptors, but now, the number is only less than 400.
 In exchange for that, we’ve got eyesight much better than other animals, though.

 About 200 million years ago, in order to avoid dinosaurs, mammals are thought to be active at night.
 Accordingly, a sense of smell was most important for them to move in the dark.
 After the extinction of dinosaurs, mammals advanced into the world in the sunlight, and human beings had evolved its visual sense.
 It is said that we obtain 80% of information input from vision.
 Inversely with the improvement of visual sense, our smelling sense has been degrading but is still necessary and special.
 It acts directly on emotions and memories while other four senses work to form a rational judgement.

 Indeed, I often feel like smells trigger some memories or emotions.
 It can be said that a sense of smell is most likely to cause psychological reactions, like aromatherapy does.
 The reaction is not a judge of good or bad, but a gut feeling of like or dislike.
-As far as I remember, most of our likes and dislikes in smell are formed by the age of about three years, but I believe most people like the smell of wood, right?
+Most of our likes and dislikes in smell are formed by the age of about three years.
+I believe most people like the smell of wood, right?
 It always reminds me of a sauna, by the way.
-In addition, some medical reports are saying it actually has some good effects of relaxation, bringing down blood pressure, boosting immunity, etc. There’s no reason not to buy our furniture made of special wood in Hokkaido!
+In addition, some medical reports are saying the smell of wood actually has some good effects of relaxation, bringing down blood pressure, boosting immunity, etc. Putting them together, there’s no reason not to buy our furniture made of special wood in Hokkaido!

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.